vaibhavjindal/sat_solver/a2/README.txt

 ASSIGNMENT 2

-Please ensure that there are five files in the folder.
+Please ensure that there are five(excluding assignment2.pdf) files in the folder.

 HOW TO RUN:
 ->Paste the cnf code in the file "input.txt".